cinchy-co/Documentation/README.md

 ---
-description: This page provides a brief overview of Data Collaboration
+description: This page provides a brief overview of data collaboration
 ---

-# Data Collaboration Overview
+# Data collaboration Overview

 {% hint style="info" %}
 **You are currently browsing the Cinchy v5.7 platform documentation.** For documentation pertaining to other versions of the platform, please navigate to the relevant space(s) via the drop down menu in the upper left of the page.
 {% endhint %}

-## What’s the purpose of Data Collaboration?
+## What’s the purpose of data collaboration?

 Data collaboration is the emergence of a common group of technologies that solve data related problems across many business use cases.
-One of the most exciting new categories within this group is Data Collaboration.
+One of the most exciting new categories within this group is data collaboration.

-Data Collaboration solves the costly, time-consuming, and ineffective integration processes born from silo-ing your data in a traditional app-centric environment.
+Data collaboration solves the costly, time-consuming, and ineffective integration processes born from silo-ing your data in a traditional app-centric environment.
 Instead of your data serving your applications, data collaboration refocuses and pivots to a model where your data is at the forefront and is being served by your apps _(Image 1)._